zenosu/gitbattle/README.md

 ##Motivation
-Inspired by the [react-static-boilerplate](https://github.com/kriasoft/react-static-boilerplate) that I used for a previous serverless project, this project is designed for React & Redux practice, to provide a thorough understanding of the React and Redux ecosystem while building up the gitbattle app.
-Also, this project introduces Nightwatch.js for integration testing and helps to improve a good habit of test driven development.
+This project is designed for React & Redux practice, to provide a thorough understanding of the React and Redux ecosystem while building up the gitbattle app.

 ##Features
 - **[React](https://facebook.github.io/react/)** for component development